 Sage will grow throughout winter in most locations.

 For most success with this temperamental herb, grow tarragon where there is afternoon shade and protection from winter cold (surrounding evergreens, under eaves, or against walls).
 Do not cut stems to the ground; leave several inches to encourage regrowth.
 Tarragon usually dies back completely in winter.

 Some varieties of thyme will grow throughout the winter, while others recede completely only to become vigorous again in spring through fall.

 How to plant herbs in your climate zone

-To learn how to plant herbs for your climate, visit the National Gardening Association is a nonprofit leader in plant-based education for consumers and educators.
+To learn how to plant herbs for your climate, visit the National Gardening Association website.
+They are a nonprofit leader in plant-based education for consumers and educators.
 It has free gardening newsletters and support for community gardens.

 Sunset Magazine also features unique climate zone maps that help you find where a plant will thrive year-round by considering your elevation and other factors.

 You can also use these maps built on the temperature-based plant hardiness zone maps from the Agriculture Research Service at the U.S. Department of Agriculture.

 For more tips on gardening to save money: